[CASE STUDY] Lead Generation Strategies – Fly On The Cloud

 In the new marketing team formed by Kamil, everyone knows how to create a simple landing page for the needs of very different campaigns.
 Moreover, it is not necessary for the team members to be graphic designers or experts in how lead generation software works to use the Landingi platform.

 How exactly does the Fly On The Cloud’s process of launching landing pages look like right now?
 Usually, copywriters create the main idea or mockup first.
-Then, the graphic designer makes sure that the landing page is designed tastefully and in line with the others, similar projects.
+Then, the graphic designer makes sure that the landing page is designed tastefully and in line with the other, similar projects.
 Usually, it takes 2-4 team members to prepare a page.

 It is worth mentioning that in the future, in case there is too much work for too few team members to handle, it is possible to reallocate design tasks and to split work between more people.
-And this is exactly what Kamil seeked in the first place – a smooth process of creating landing pages without delays.
+And this is exactly what Kamil sought in the first place – a smooth process of creating landing pages without delays.

 Results and conclusions of lead generation strategies